fru-io/docs-live/docs/sites.md

 ### GitLab

 The previous command is tightly coupled with the GitHub API and [GitHub Apps](https://developer.github.com/apps/), and therefore it does not support any other Git hosts.
-As we are gradually introducing integrations with more third-party tools and platforms, for GitLab we have added more universal set of flags that are agnostic of the Git hosting [provider](https://docs.ddev.com/providers/) and newly support not only branches but also tags and any other valid Git revisions:
+As we are gradually introducing integrations with more third-party tools and platforms, for [GitLab](https://docs.ddev.com/gitlab/) we have added more universal set of flags that are agnostic of the Git hosting [provider](https://docs.ddev.com/providers/) and newly support not only branches but also tags and any other valid Git revisions:
 ```
 $ ddev-live create site drupal <org>/<site> --git-repo <git-repository-url> --git-rev <branch/tag/commit> [flags]
 ```

 ## Working with your site on DDEV-Live
-The DDEV-Live GitHub app watches the specified branch of your repo.
+DDEV-Live "watches" the specified branch of your repo.
 When you push updates to the repo, DDEV-Live will redeploy the site.
 This will take a few minutes to complete.

 - View a list of all the sites within a specified [organization](organizations.md) with `ddev-live list sites --org <org>`.
 - View the state of a specific site with `ddev-live describe site <org>/<site>`.